Stockholm Archipelago Sweden Travel Guide

 Common through international platforms like Airbnb and local agencies, particularly for cottages and larger houses.
 Popular for weekly rentals during summer.

-Sweden's "Right of Open To the public" (Allemansrätten) supports wild camping for a night or two on most uncultivated land.
+Sweden's "Right of Open To the public" (Allemansrätten) supports wild camping for for a single night or two on most uncultivated land.
 Do not disturb landowners or damage nature.
 Certain rules apply to protected nature reserves and private islands, where camping may be restricted or prohibited.
 Always check local rules.

 Plan your accommodation in advance.

-Reserving ONE-2 ahead of time is recommended.
+Booking 1-2 well in advance is recommended.
 Travel on weekends in this timeframe may see more demand.

 Significantly higher prices due to demand.